vickyc0221/cse15l-lab-reports/lab-report-1-week-2.md

 > This may look different depending on the operating systems as well as the color schemes chosen for your VScode.

 ## Remotely Connecting
 To remotely connect you would start by downloading a program called [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
-This program is specific to Windows users.Then you are going to connect remotely through VScode, so you have to open the application up.
+This program is specific to Windows users.Then you are going to connect remotely through VScode.
 Once VScode is open you are going to enter your course-specific account in the command line of your terminal.
 You are then going to enter your password and end up with a screen that looks like:

 ![Image](CSVSC.png)
 ## Trying Some Commands